sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982637 - Mrohk Sahjuuli.md

  31: 0x031D [0x6E] EventEntity uses emote 8*
  32: 0x0324 [0x99] Wait for EventEntity animation to complete
  33: 0x0329 [0x1D] PRINT_EVENT_MESSAGE(message_id=14283*)
-    → "Don't keep me waiting for too long, lover\u007F\u0005[boy/girl].\u0007And I know my precious \u0008 would never betrrray me, but don't go to Ghanraam if you like your head attached to your neck!\u007F1\u0000\u0007"
+    → "Don't keep me waiting for too long, lover[boy/girl].
+And I know my precious <Player> would never betrrray me, but don't go to Ghanraam if you like your head attached to your neck!"
  34: 0x032C [0x23] WAIT_FOR_DIALOG_INTERACTION
  35: 0x032D [0x99] Wait for EventEntity animation to complete
  36: 0x0332 [0x03] Work_Zone[1] = 0*